epfl-ada/ada-2023-project-lassa8639/README.md

 ## Proposed Additional Datasets 📊
 <!-- - If applicable, provide a list of additional datasets you intend to use.
 Include details on how you plan to acquire, manage, process, and enrich these datasets.
 Consider data size and format, and demonstrate that you've familiarized yourself with relevant documentation. -->
 - Our analysis is well-supported by the existing (huge) dataset, and we find it sufficiently comprehensive for our research questions.
-Thus, we won't be incorporating additional datasets.
+Thus, we will not incorporate additional datasets.

 ## Methods 🔍
 <!-- - Briefly describe the methods and techniques you intend to use for the data analysis.
 This could include statistical methods, machine learning algorithms, or any other relevant approaches. -->